swcarpentry/website/_posts/2016/12/2016-12-23-steering-ckoch.md

 If you read the above timeline carefully, you'll see that I went from my very first Python script and git repository to teaching other people in under a year.
-I'll be applying that same "get-started" motivation to my work on the steering committee - learning the ropes as quickly as possible so that I can direct my energy back towards the community right away.
+I'd be applying that same "get-started" motivation to my work on the steering committee - learning the ropes as quickly as possible so that I can direct my energy back towards the community right away.